To Kill a Mongolian Horse: Filming

 Principal photography lasted about twenty days, with Tao Kio Qiu serving as the cinematographer, having previously collaborated with Jiang on her short film Graveyard of Horses (2022).
 Several crew members from Graveyard of Horses also reunited, including editor Zhong Zheng and the sound designer.
 Most of the shooting took place outdoors, utilizing drones.
 During the early stages of filming, Saina suffered a fall during a shoot, but it did not hinder his participation, and the scene was retained in the film, which Jiang described as "a defining moment" that "[enriches] the film's emotional landscape".
 Jiang identified a scene shot during a significant snowstorm as the most challenging, as the temperature was so low that even Saina, who was born and raised in the region, struggled to endure it.

-The film features six horseback performance scenes intertwined with the dramatic narrative, with Jiang noting that these scenes serve both to showcase horsemanship skills and to advance the story.
+The film features six horseback performance scenes intertwined with the dramatic narrative, with Jiang noting that these scenes serve both to demonstrate horsemanship skills and to advance the story.
 She views horseback performances as an art form that can resonate with audiences and aimed to convey subjective emotions, rather than presenting them objectively or anthropologically.
 All horseback performance scenes were planned by Jiang and Qiu in advance using storyboards, but the placement of these scenes within the film underwent many adjustments during post-production, as the crew found the story was not particularly linear, allowing for various possibilities to incorporate the horseback performances.